 Place the 3 ounces chopped chocolate in a small, heat-safe bowl over a pot of simmering water (making sure the bowl does not touch the water, and the water does not boil).
 Stir until almost all of the chocolate is melted.
 Remove from the heat and continue to stir until all of the chocolate is melted and smooth.
 Add the oil and vanilla, stir to combine and set aside to cool briefly.

 In a large bowl, place the flour, xanthan gum, cocoa powder, salt, baking powder and sugar, and whisk to combine well.
 Add the melted chocolate and oil mixture, and mix to combine.
 Add the eggs and water, and mix to combine.
-The batter will be thickly pourable.
+The batter will be thick.
 Add the shredded zucchini, and mix to combine.
-The batter will be thick.
-Scrape the batter into the prepared pan, and smooth into an even layer with a wet spatula.
+Scrape the batter into the prepared pan, and smooth into an even layer with a wet spatula or knife.

-Place the pan in the center of the preheated oven and bake for about 40 minutes, or until a toothpick inserted in the center comes out with a few moist crumbs attached.
-Remove the cake from the oven and allow to cool in the pan until firm (at least 20 minutes).
+Place the pan in the center of the preheated oven and bake for about 30 minutes, or until a toothpick inserted in the center comes out with a few moist crumbs attached.
+Remove the cake from the oven and allow to cool in the pan for at least 20 minutes.

-Once the cake is cool, turn it out onto a wire rack placed over a piece of parchment paper, and make the ganache.
+Once the cake is cool, make the ganache.
 Place the chopped chocolate in a medium-sized, heat-safe bowl.
 In a small saucepan, bring the cream to a simmer.
 Pour the cream over the chopped chocolate and allow to sit for a couple minutes so that the chocolate begins to melt.
 Mix until the chocolate is melted and the ganache is smooth.
 Immediately pour evenly over the top of the cake.
 Allow to sit at room temperature until the ganache is set.
 For a firmer ganache, place the cake in the refrigerator for 30 minutes before slicing into squares and serving.